 A long weekend means an opportunity to dust off the backpack… I’m keen to explore the Blue Labyrinth, taking a route from Faulconbridge to Glenbrook.
 It’s one of the tracks that I’ve been researching as part of a guide to overnight hikes near Sydney.
 Joined by my daughter, this bushwalk in the lower Blue Mountains that should hopefully be not too busy even on a holiday weekend.
-Starting at Faulconbridge, we plan to finish at Glenbrook station, with an option of extending the walk to Lapstone station.
+Starting at Faulconbridge, we plan to finish at Glenbrook station, with the option of extending the walk to Lapstone station.

 The Victory Track (also known as the “Sir Henry Parkes Victory Track”) immediately starts descending into the Sassafras Gully.
 Within five minutes the dry eucalypt forest becomes rainforest: ferns, moss-covered rock overhangs and large gnarled roots make it an interesting walk.

 The track soon reaches Sassafras Creek and follows it down the valley.
 There’s not much water flowing in the creek.
 So Clarinda Falls, which we reach after about a kilometre, is not overly impressive.
 More of water-trickle than a waterfall.

 The narrow track continues along Sassafras Creek, with the occasional fallen tree breaking our relaxed pace.
 We spot a couple of lyrebirds foraging just off the track, which don’t seem to perturbed by us.

 We encounter a few other people for the first time at the junction of Sassafras Creek and Glenbrook Creek.
 There’s a large swimming hole, and right next to it a campsite that would make a great overnight spot in summer (although the sign at the start of the track states “no camping”, there are many camping sites long the track).